aws-samples/the-aws-step-functions-workshop/content/module-9/step-1/index.en.md

 fi
 ```

-_Note_: The above command is adding more disk space to the root volume of the EC2 instance that Cloud9 runs on.
-Once the command completes, we reboot the instance which could take a minute or two for the IDE to come back online.
+_Note_: The command above adds more disk space to the root volume of the EC2 instance that Cloud9 runs on.
+Once the command runs, the instance reboots which could take a minute or two to complete.